Rocket caught, then dropped by helicopter in New Zealand test - NewsBreak

 “They got a great catch.
 They just didn’t like the way the load was feeling,” Beck said of the helicopter crew in a conference call after the launch.

 He said a detailed analysis should reveal the reasons for the discrepancy in the load characteristics.
-He said he still hoped the company could salvage some or all of the spent rocket booster, despite it getting dunked in saltwater which they’d hoped to avoid.Woman who went viral asking Mahomes to prom has died, school district says
+He said he still hoped the company could salvage some or all of the spent rocket booster, despite it getting dunked in salt water which they’d hoped to avoid.Virginia lawmakers weigh in on confirmed Supreme Court leak

 Rocket Lab named its latest mission “There And Back Again” — a reference to the movie trilogy “The Hobbit” which was filmed in New Zealand.